OSBI/juju-strata-demos/README.md

 # Validation Check and GUIs
 ## SpagoBI GUI Access

-Once deployed, you can connect on the Tomcat unit on port 8080 (by default) to access the SpagoBI GUI: http://<TOMCAT>/SpagoBI
+Once deployed, you can connect on the Tomcat unit on port 8080 (by default) to access the SpagoBI GUI: http://TOMCAT/SpagoBI

 3 default users are provided by default, with a button to access the UI with them.

 * To access the configuration, use the biadmin;
-* To access visualization as an end-user, user biuser;
+* To access visualization as an end-user, user bidemo;
-* To configure more aspects of BI, use bimanager
+* To configure more aspects of BI, use biuser.

 ## Using MySQL